Professor of Computer Science

 - Selected courses

-- CS 15-150 — Principles of Functional Programming, Carnegie Mellon University (Pittsburgh and Qatar campus)
+- CS 15-150 — Principles of Functional Programming, Carnegie Mellon University (Qatar campus)

 - CS 15-212 — Principles of Programming, Carnegie Mellon University (Qatar campus)